 Health Insurance Challenges for Businesses with Employees in Multiple States

-“Our employees all say they have their own personal coverage and would prefer to keep it — especially if the company could contribute to the cost.”
+- “Our employees all say they have their own coverage and would prefer to keep it — especially if the company could contribute to the cost.”

 A Health Insurance Solution for Employees in Multiple States

-Reimbursing individual health insurance through an HRA is an effective solution for multistate companies because:
+Reimbursing individual health insurance through an ICHRA is an effective solution for multi-state companies because:

-Different benefit allowances may also be offered based on the employee classifications list above.
+- Different benefit allowances may also be offered based on the employee classifications list above.
 For example, employees in California could receive a different allowance amount than employees in New York.
 This allows organizations to provide equal levels of insurance to employees in states where premiums might cost more.

-Employees purchase and manage the plan of their choice, from local carriers and provider networks.
+- Employees purchase and manage the plan of their choice, from local carriers and provider networks.
 This allows them to purchase an insurance plan that meets their current needs and life circumstances.

 A boutique marketing and design firm has 10 W-2 employees.
-Four managers are located in California with six associates spread out in Washington, Oregon, and Colorado.
+Four managers are located in California with six associates working in Washington, Oregon, and Colorado.

-After running into a dead end with purchasing a small group health insurance policy, the business decides to offer an HRA.
+After running into a dead end with purchasing a small group health insurance policy, the business decides to offer an ICHRA.
 Using employee classes, they offer $300/month to the four managers located in California and $250/month to the six associates working in Washington, Oregon, and Colorado.
 Note that it would also be possible for the firm to purchase a group plan in California and offer an ICHRA to employees outside of California.

 4 Simple Steps To Offer an HRA

-Step 1 - Determine which employees will be eligible for the reimbursement program.
+- Determine which employees are eligible for the reimbursement program.

 - Employees use HRA software to submit expenses and an administrator uses HRA software to reimburse employees and manage the benefit.

 Companies with employees in multiple states face challenges when it comes to offering employees health insurance coverage.
-One solution is to offer an HRA - also known as individual health insurance reimbursement - to some or all of the company’s employees.
-By reimbursing premiums, instead of paying directly for a more expensive group plan, the company can offer competitive and flexible health benefits to employees working in multiple states.
+One solution is to offer an ICHRA – also known as individual coverage health reimbursement arrangement – to some or all of the company’s employees.
+By reimbursing individual coverage premiums instead of paying directly for a more expensive group plan, the company can offer competitive and flexible health benefits to employees working in multiple states.